 Strategic Cost Management and Performance Evaluation (SCMPE) is a vital module of the overall skills base of today’s Chartered Accountant.
-SCMPE examines the Chartered Accountant’s role in dynamic organizations operating in the global business environment where organizations are considered as integrated part of the global market supply chain.
-In this article we’ll study a bit about the different pricing methods which affect the Pricing Decision.
+SCMPE examines the Chartered Accountant’s role in dynamic organizations operating in the global business environment where organizations are considered integrated parts of the global market supply chain.
+In this article, we’ll study bit about the different pricing methods which affect the Pricing Decision.

 Pricing based on total costs is subjected to two limitations.
 They are:

-In order to avoid these complications, Variable Costs which are considered as relevant costs are used for pricing, by adding a mark- up (to include fixed costs allocation also).
+In order to avoid these complications, Variable Costs which are considered relevant costs are used for pricing, by adding a mark-up (to include fixed costs allocation also).

 Competition-Based Pricing Method: